 “This fleet has 28 registered vehicles, which means that 28 trucks were operating on the street each day.
 If you’re carrying a million dollars in liability insurance, which is typically the minimum, your fleet is risking $28 million each day.
 So that’s why understanding your fleet data is so important, a lot of your fleet’s money is at stake.”

 — John Simms

 Carney Trucking’s story isn’t unique.
 Trucking shutdowns have spiked this year, and understanding your fleet’s data is vital from both a safety and financial standpoint.
 Using the Idelic Safety Suite, the industry-leading comprehensive driver management platform, fleets gain a 360-degree understanding of each drivers’ behavior.
-By proactively assigning targeted training and performance improvement plans, fleets have seen reductions in claims of over 55%.
+By proactively assigning targeted training and professional development plans, fleets have seen reductions in claims of over 55%.